NataliaCzeladka/its-just-a-phase/README.md

 The fourth and the last page, the Gallery, consists of the main heading, a short introduction and eight images illustrating eight Moon Phases - displayed in the form of an image carousel, which was created from scratch using JavaScript.

 ![Gallery](docs/gallery_features.webp)

+#### Future Implementations

+- Moonrise and moonset parameters available on the website - depending on the users's location and their time zone (to meet the third returning/frequent user goal).
+- Community Section - letting users interact with one another, discuss their ideas and share their resources (to meet the fourth returning/frequent user goal).
+- Linking the website to another API providing data about near-Earth objects like asteroids, meteors, and comets (to meet the fifth returning/frequent user goal).
+- Contact Us Section - to let users provide their feedback to the app developers based on their experiences, which may help with future updates and improvements (to meet the seventh returning/frequent user goal).

 ## Technologies Used